inveniosoftware/iugw2017/3-datamodels/README.rst

 http://192.168.50.10/records/1

 This records uses a numeric persistent identifier "1".
-It can be seen under *contro_number*.
+It can be seen under *control number*.
 It is also present in the URI of the record.

 See how the URI is different from our custom record.
 Invenio gives access to records via their persistent identifier.
 Multiple **Persistent Identifier